imperialwicket/Cloud-Prize/Submission.md

 I plan to support these AMIs with puppet modules and potentially full manifests for generation.
 However, the core focus is currently puppet modules for the specific software solution and pre-baked AMIs.

-I am also creating Hubot scripts for interfacing with Asgard APIs via Hubot.
+I am also creating Hubot scripts for interfacing with Asgard APIs and launching Asgard (plus Asgard-complimenting) instances via Hubot.

 ## Provide Links to Github Repo's for your Submission